 - Founder Group, subsidiaries, defend in civil compensation litigation

 - Samsung and Huawei’s patent infringement and invalidation disputes

 - SPC’s IP tribunal issues final ruling in patent dispute

 - Tencent sues 4399 for online game trademark infringement

 - Claim of Dongying photovaltaic project on typhoon damages

-- CDB provides financing for CMPort’s stake in Sri Lankan port
+- Financing for CMPort’s acquisition of Sri Lankan port

 - China Commodities City Group JV in Dubai free zone

 - CRCC gets PPP contract for Nigerian railway, port

 - Exim Bank financing for China-Laos railway project